The Positive Effects of Veganism: Give Vegans A Chance!

 Commit to making better decisions

 So, think about this the next time you encounter a vegan, instead of interrogating and victimising them, applaud them for trying to make the world a greener and more humane place.
 And think too about the changes you can make in your own life to be greener.
 If you aren’t ready to go vegetarian or vegan, that’s ok, but pledge to eat less meat and to choose better quality meat.
-Opting only to eat free-range meat is a good way of doing this, and yes, it can be slightly more expensive but tastes just so much better and even that change will make a difference to the environment.
+Opting only to eat free-range meat is a good way of doing this, and yes, it can be slightly more expensive but tastes just so much better and even that change will make a difference to the quality of life for animals.

 If you replace even just one serving of chicken per week in your diet, you’ll save the same amount of carbon emissions as taking 500 000 cars off the road.